 Do you track a user's activity within an app?

-Similarweb App data offers insight into the overall performance of an App, including App rank, downloads and installs, and engagement metrics.
-User behavior and activity fully contained within the App is not currently measured.
+Similarweb App data offers insight into the overall performance of an app, including App rank, installs and downloads, and engagement metrics.
+User behavior and activity fully contained within the app is not currently measured.

 Why is iOS data more limited than Android?

 Our data sources and collection methodology differs from device to device (much like it does for desktop vs. mobile for websites), which is why we have more robust data for desktop than mobile for websites.
 In this case, we have more data for Android, which is the reason our current Android offering is more robust, specifically in terms of the breadth of metrics displayed.

 We look at the total sessions over the month and display the average number of unique users we saw open the app in that month.
 So, if a user opened an analyzed app just once in the month, they'll qualify as a MAU.

 How does it differ from Daily Active Users (DAU?)